JEWELS OF PANTANAL

 - Drinks, laundry, phone calls, tips (Bring US dollars and Reais)

 This trip is fairly low-paced, always at a low elevation, there will be opportunities for many short to moderate walks, cross-country vehicle trips, and outings on the water.
-We do some amount of standing around as we carefully observe wildlife and birds.
-This will not be a trip to just “check it on the list” and move on as we want to maximize any chance that might arise.
+We do some amount of standing as we carefully observe wildlife and birds.
+This will not be a trip to just “check it on the list” and move on as we want to maximize any chances that might arise.
 It can get hot (plus you will be carrying your camera gear) so we will emphasize on early morning and late evening activities, allowing some mid-day leisure when you can take a nap or download your files.
 To fully enjoy this trip, you should be in good physical condition and ready to fully participate in all activities.
-You need to commit to rising early each morning in order to make the best of the day before it gets to warm to enjoy.
+You need to commit to rising early each morning in order to make the best of the day before it gets too warm to enjoy.
 Although hikes are not strenuous, there will be long periods in the field.
 You could call this a “relaxed” trip, but not a “leisure” trip.
-Our pace is one of “casual intensity.”
+Our pace is one of casual intensity.

-You will need a main camera body with good ISO performance for those mornings or afternoons with low light, one that you feel comfortable with and know how to use it and make changes quickly depending on how fast the action takes place.
-A backup camera is a plus as you could have a long lens with one camera body and a zoom with the other.
-The Pantanal can be dusty at this time of the year so you will end up with dusty front elements, not a problem but bring a cleaning kit that includes an air blower, brush, cleaning cloth and fluid specifically formulated for optical surfaces (visibledust.com makes a good one.)
+You will need a main camera body with good ISO performance for those morning and afternoon times with low light, one that you feel comfortable with and know how to use and be fluid with making changes quickly depending on how fast the action takes place.
+A backup camera is a plus as you might prefer a long lens with one camera body and a zoom with the other.
+The Pantanal can be dusty at this time of the year, so you will end up with dusty front elements – not a problem but bring a cleaning kit that includes an air blower, brush, cleaning cloth and fluid specifically formulated for optical surfaces (visibledust.com makes a good one).